* Frenchman was kidnapped while reporting with troops

 By Eduardo Garcia and Luis Jaime Acosta

-The group on Monday accused the Colombian government of manipulating journalists to bend public opinion against them and called for a debate on freedom of information as a condition for Langlois' release.
+The group on Monday accused the Colombian government of manipulating journalists to bend public opinion against them and said that before they consider releasing Langlois there needs to be a debate on freedom of information.

 The FARC started as a Marxist peasant movement in the 1960s and later turned to kidnapping, extortion and drug trafficking.
 The European Union and the United States have labeled the FARC a terrorist group.

-Many youngsters in rural areas, where unemployment is high, voluntarily join the FARC ranks every year, but rebels sometimes kidnap children and force them to join their armed struggle.
+Faced with the choice of unemployment or grueling and tedious farm work, many youngsters in remote rural areas voluntarily join the FARC ranks every year, but rebels sometimes kidnap children and force them to join their armed struggle.

 In February the group said it would stop taking hostages for ransom to pay for weapons, uniforms or food.
 It did not say, however, that it would stop kidnapping for so-called political means to pressure the government.
-(Writing by Eduardo Garcia; Editing by Stacey Joyce)
+(Writing by Eduardo Garcia; editing by Todd Eastham)